 Anthropometric measurements are a series of quantitative measurements of the muscle, bone, and adipose tissue used to assess the composition of the body.
 The core elements of anthropometry are height, weight, body mass index (BMI), body circumferences (waist, hip, and limbs), and skinfold thickness.
 These measurements are important because they represent diagnostic criteria for obesity, which significantly increases the risk for conditions such as cardiovascular disease, hypertension, diabetes mellitus, and many more.
 There is further utility as a measure of nutritional status in children and pregnant women.
 Additionally, anthropometric measurements can be used as a baseline for physical fitness and to measure the progress of fitness.

 There are few contraindications to anthropometric measurement.
-The contraindications would be those that result from a condition that would make taking the measurement impossible or inaccurate, such as amputations or casting.
+The contraindications would result from conditions that would make taking the measurement impossible or inaccurate, such as amputations or casting.

 The exact technique, such as what side of the body to measure and what decimal point to round to, can vary from one study to another but should remain uniform within studies.